tensorflow/community/rfcs/20190829-tfx-container-component-execution.md

 ### TFX runner

-A `TFXRunner` compiles a logical pipeline into underlying orchestrator’s DSL.
+A `TFXRunner` compiles a logical pipeline into the underlying orchestrator’s DSL.
 In this proposal, the base runner should accept launchers and `platform_configs` and provide a default strategy to choose launcher for each component.